mattermost/cloud-thanos-store-discovery/README.md

 ## How it works?

-This microservice needs to run in the same cluster and namespace that the central Thanos deployment is running.
+This microservice needs to run in the same cluster and namespace where the central Thanos deployment is running.
 It can be deployed as a cronjob that runs every x amount of minutes and keeps the central Thanos Querier up to date with all the target endpoints.
 More details on how it works can be seen in the following diagram.

 <span style="display:block;text-align:center">![store-discovery](/img/store-discovery.png)</span>